-The Council is flexible regarding the shape and design of a memorial as long as they do not exceed the sizes given.
+The council is flexible regarding the shape and design of a memorial as long as they do not exceed the sizes given.
 Please note that a memorials overall height must include the height of its base.

-The Environmental Services Manager has the right to decline any memorial and/or inscription that they deem inappropriate for the Cemeteries.
+The council has the right to decline any memorial and/or inscription that they deem inappropriate for the cemeteries.

-The Council will not issue a permit to any memorial mason who has not previously supplied the Council with copies of their public liability insurance valued at a minimum of £5,000,000, method statement and risk assessments for work within the Cemeteries.
+The council will not issue a permit to any memorial mason who has not previously supplied the council with copies of their public liability insurance valued at a minimum of £5,000,000, method statement and risk assessments for work within the cemeteries.